KyleMardell/ci-project-1/README.md

 - Images
     - Tested all images are displayed on all devices

+I tested the website using Google Chromes Lighthouse tool for accessibility, performance, best practices and SEO.
+Performance recieved a score of 85% and all other categories recieved 100% scores.

 ### User Testing
 In the website user testing stage I had deployed the site on GitHub Pages and asked friends and course peers to test the site for both functionality and looks.
 Here is some of the feedback I recieved and what I changed on the site to reflect this feesback.